Kakhi Makharadze

-Kakhaber 'Kakhi' Makharadze (კახაბერ 'კახი' მახარაძე; born 20 October 1987) is a Georgian football midfielder who is currently banned.
+Kakhaber 'Kakhi' Makharadze (კახაბერ 'კახი' მახარაძე; born 20 October 1987) is a Georgian football midfielder who is currently banned for 5 years.

 His father Malkhaz Makharadze (also known as Makho Makharadze) and younger brother Boris Makharadze are also professional footballers.

 Club career

 Lokomotiv Tashkent

 Makharadze joined Lokomotiv Tashkent in 2009 and, according to a club official site survey, was chosen as the clubs "Best Player of The Year 2009" with 40% of total votes.

 Pakhtakor Tashkent

 On 26 February 2011, it was announced that Makharadze had signed for Pakhtakor Tashkent among other new signings for the club.
 He moved to Pakhtakor from fellow capital club Lokomotiv Tashkent.
 He was captain of the club until 2016, when he returned to Lokomotiv.

 International career

 Makharadze made his official debut in UEFA tournaments as a national player in a match for Georgia U20 against Slovakia U-19 on 18 October 2004.
 This was won by Georgia with a scoreline of 4–2.